bnosac/BTM/README.md

 ```
 # If you set background to TRUE
-# The first topic is set to a background topic that equals to the empirical word dsitribution.
+# The first topic is set to a background topic that equals to the empirical word distribution.
 # This can be used to filter out common words.
-Defaults to FALSE.
 set.seed(321)
 model  <- BTM(x, k = 5, beta = 0.01, background = TRUE, iter = 1000, trace = 100)
 topicterms <- terms(model, top_n = 5)